Leon Barmore: Early years

+College coaching career

-Louisiana Tech
+Louisiana Tech (1977–2002)

 Barmore joined the Louisiana Tech staff in 1977, nominally as Hogg's top assistant.
 In truth, Barmore handled nearly all game strategy.
 He was named associate head coach in 1980 and co-head coach in 1982.
 He took over the reins full-time in 1985, when Hogg left Ruston.

 In 20 years as either co-head coach or head coach, Barmore never suffered a losing season and only failed to win 20 games once.
 He tallied an amazing 13 30-plus win campaigns while also coaching the Lady Techsters to 20 straight NCAA Tournaments, nine Final Fours (including eight in a row from 1983 to 1990), five national championship games and the 1988 national title.
 He also led Tech to 13 regular season titles in 15 years as a member of either the American South, Sun Belt or Western Athletic conferences, including 10 in a row from 1992 to 2002.
 When Barmore coached Tech to a 31–5 mark in 2000–01, he became the first coach in Division I college basketball history to record six straight 30-plus win seasons.
 He was the fastest to reach 450 victories, achieving that accomplishment in 520 games.

 Barmore coached 12 Kodak All-Americans, 14 players who have been selected in the WNBA Draft, and 37 first team all-conference selections.